 Provide value in discussion groups

 All content should offer value.
 This is especially true if you are communicating directly with members of a discussion group.
 The objective is to establish thought leadership.
-When the time comes to make a purchase, other members and readers will remember that your company is an expert.
+When the time comes to make a The B2B purchasing process is the result of a long life cycle often linked to a contract as there are many people to convince., other members and readers will remember that your company is an expert.

 The last thing you want to do is spam groups with blatantly promotional material.
 Instead, you should enhance your content with thoughtful discussion.
 As a result, discussion groups might turn out to be one of your biggest sources of leads.